MDHIVAKAR/M1_Hospital-Management/1_Requirements/README.md

    Any employee of the hospital may access the details of the patient.
    The details can also be deleted when patient is no longer suffering from his problems.
 # Low level Requirements
-   If the details are added successfully, it asks if you want to add more details or not
+   If the details are added successfully, it asks if you want to add more details or not.